kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 most of the concerns reviewers might have.

 This KEP proposes basically to fix two different problems:
- * Allow Kubernetes Jobs to have sidecar containers that run continously (servers) without coupling with other containers in the pod.
+ * Allow Kubernetes Jobs to have sidecar containers that run continuously without coupling with other containers in the pod.
  * Allow pods to start a subset of containers first and, only when those are ready, start the remaining containers.
 And similar guarantees during shutdown.